aymaneo/terraform/README.md

 Make sure to organize your Terraform code well.
 Attention will be given to your organization (modules, directories, files)

-## Part 3 - Proxmox, Kubernetes and offloaded Redis
+## Part 3 - Proxmox, Kubernetes and offloaded database

 In this last part, the objective is to deploy with Terraform the Redis database inside a Proxmox VM rather than on the cluster.